inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 * The blue column "Random percentage of satin width decrease " is set  -50 0 (so it is an increase).
 * In addition, we have checked the Swap rails box for the blue column

-As both have the same random seed and the modifications in both cases concern the same rail, at each zig the calculation gives values ​​which ensure a perfect fit.
+As both have the same random seed and the modifications in both cases concern the first rail, at each zig the calculation gives values ​​which ensure a perfect fit.

 Unfortunately, this simple solution does not generalize to columns of any shape.